RyuNyan-Taro/dd_PPC/README.md

 - model: simple RandomForest
 - process: preprocess.standardized_with_numbers -> model.fit_random_forest
 - It is for the submission test
+## 22.148
+- model simple RandomForest
+- process: pipeline.apply_random_forest
+- some category labels are used

 # Records
 - pipeline.apply_random_forest